Rawan-Khalifa/HierarchicalTodoList/README.md

 # HierarchicalTodoList

-NOTE: the size was too large as a single folder for Forum

 The web application allows users to create and manage hierarchical todo lists with up to three levels of nesting.
 Built with Flask backend, SQLAlchemy for the database and React frontend.

 [Here is the video demo](https://www.loom.com/share/6f742e32d8984fa698a70fac467c6a99?sid=e1454929-f53b-4d1f-8751-bd4bb887a8f1)